ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

     ```

     > **Note:**
-    > Using [record type inclusion](https://ballerina.io/learn/by-example/type-inclusion-for-records/) allows including all the fields from the the included record along with the defined fields.
+    > Using [record type inclusion](https://ballerina.io/learn/by-example/type-inclusion-for-records/) allows including all the fields from the included record along with the defined fields.

 9. Define configurations for the SMS service endpoints (e.g. `fromNumber`, `accountSId`, `authToken`) as [configurable variables](https://ballerina.io/learn/by-example/#configurability)